phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 926708
+#Total Number of Tweets: 2016621
-#Number of Clinton Tweets: 598997
+#Number of Trump Tweets: 927345
-#Number of Sanders Tweets: 255523
+#Number of Clinton Tweets: 599284
-#Number of Rubio Tweets: 253081
+#Number of Sanders Tweets: 255673
-#Number of Carson Tweets: 160087
+#Number of Rubio Tweets: 253327
-#Number of Bush Tweets: 111890
+#Number of Carson Tweets: 160286
-#Total Number of Tweets:
+#Number of Bush Tweets: 111995
 ---